Kelly criterion: Proof

+Kelly criterion for non-binary return rates

+If the return rates on an investment or a bet are continuous in nature the optimal growth rate coefficient must take all possible events into account.

 Application to the stock market

 In mathematical finance, if security weights maximize the expected geometric growth rate (which is equivalent to maximizing log wealth), then a portfolio is growth optimal.